rHermes/adventofcode/README.md

 ### 2023

+#### Day 12

+This one was really nice!
+I solved it eventually using dynamic programming and memorization, with a bunch of tricks to prune the tree.
+I have a feeling that non of the pruning techniques was important, because the task completed so fast when I implemented the right memorization.

+I don't know what the correct way to do this is, so I look forward to this!

 #### Day 10

 This was a very cool day, part two is a doozy.
-I ended up solving this by implemeting "virtual coordinates", by doubling the input space, and inserting empty ground between everything.
+I ended up solving this by implementing "virtual coordinates", by doubling the input space, and inserting empty ground between everything.
 Then I used a graph search to determine which coordinates could be reached.